dfo-osdt/osp-docs/docs/en/general/introduction.md

-**Getting Started** - Introduction and initial setup **Portal Features** - Learn to navigate the portal and use key features **The Publishing Process** - Complete workflows for both DFO and third-party publications **Support & Resources** - Troubleshooting, contact information, and additional resources
+**Getting Started** - Introduction and initial setup **Portal Features** - Learn to navigate the portal and use key features **The Publishing Process** - Complete workflows for both DFO and third-party journal publications **Support & Resources** - Troubleshooting, contact information, and additional resources

 ## Quick Start

 New to the OSP?
 Start with [Getting Started](getting-started.md) to set up your account and learn the basics.

-Need to create and submit a manuscript for management review?
+Need to create and submit a manuscript for manuscript management review?
 Go to [Manuscript Overview](../publication-process/manuscript-overview.md) to determine which type of publication workflow you need.

 ## Audience